socar-esther/socar-esther.github.io/index.md

 <!-- <div class="toc" markdown="1"> -->
 ## Dataset

-In this challenge, we are releasing SOCAR (Socially-Obtained CAR) dataset, which includes ten-thousand car images retrieved from the real world car-sharing operation.
+In this challenge, we are releasing SOCAR (Socially-Obtained CAR) dataset, which includes ten-thousand car images retrieved from our  car-sharing operation.
 For a detailed description of the SOCAR dataset, please refer to the paper [SOCAR: Socially-Obtained CAR Dataset for Image Recognition in the Wild]('https://openaccess.thecvf.com/content/WACV2023W/DNOW/papers/Seo_SOCAR_Socially-Obtained_CAR_Dataset_for_Image_Recognition_in_the_Wild_WACVW_2023_paper.pdf')

 The **Training Set** includes 13 classes, each representing car's status that the car-sharing platform can easily understand.